rickt/gsuitemdm/cloudfunctions/slackdirectory/README.md

-# gsuitemdm Cloud Function `directory` #
+# gsuitemdm Cloud Function `slackdirectory` #

 A [Cloud Function](https://cloud.google.com/functions/) component of the [gsuitemdm](https://github.com/rickt/gsuitemdm) package that can be used to search for a phone number using email or name as a search key.

 ## HOW-TO Deploy ##
-`$ gcloud functions deploy Directory --runtime go111 --trigger-http --env-vars-file env.yaml`
+`$ gcloud functions deploy SlackDirectory --runtime go111 --trigger-http --env-vars-file env.yaml`

 ## API Examples ##